Unit of measurement: History

-A unit of measurement is a standardised quantity of a physical property, used as a factor to express occurring quantities of that property.
+A unit of measurement is a standardized quantity of a physical property, used as a factor to express occurring quantities of that property.
 Units of measurement were among the earliest tools invented by humans.
 Primitive societies needed rudimentary measures for many tasks: constructing dwellings of an appropriate size and shape, fashioning clothing, or bartering food or raw materials.

+Before the establishment of the decimal metric system in France during the French Revolution in the late 18th century, many units of length were determined by the size of parts of the human body.

 The earliest known uniform systems of measurement seem to have all been created sometime in the 4th and 3rd millennia BC among the ancient peoples of Mesopotamia, Egypt and the Indus Valley, and perhaps also Elam in Persia as well.

 Weights and measures are mentioned in the Bible (Leviticus 19:35–36).
 It is a commandment to be honest and have fair measures.

 In the Magna Carta of 1215 (The Great Charter) with the seal of King John, put before him by the Barons of England, King John agreed in Clause 35 "There shall be one measure of wine throughout our whole realm, and one measure of ale and one measure of corn—namely, the London quart;—and one width of dyed and russet and hauberk cloths—namely, two ells below the selvage..."

-As of the 21st Century, multiple unit systems are used all over the world such as the United States Customary System, the British Customary System, and the International System.
-However, the United States is the only industrialized country that has not yet at least mostly converted to the Metric System.
+As of the 21st century, the International System is predominantly used in the world.
+There exist other unit systems which are used in many places such as the United States Customary System and the Imperial System.
+The United States is the only industrialized country that has not yet at least mostly converted to the metric system.
 The systematic effort to develop a universally acceptable system of units dates back to 1790 when the French National Assembly charged the French Academy of Sciences to come up such a unit system.
 This system was the precursor to the metric system which was quickly developed in France but did not take on universal acceptance until 1875 when The Metric Convention Treaty was signed by 17 nations.
 After this treaty was signed, a General Conference of Weights and Measures (CGPM) was established.
-The CGPM produced the current SI system which was adopted in 1954 at the 10th conference of weights and measures.
-Currently, the United States is a dual-system society which uses both the SI system and the US Customary system.
+The CGPM produced the current SI, which was adopted in 1954 at the 10th Conference of Weights and Measures.
+Currently, the United States is a dual-system society which uses both the SI and the US Customary system.